tavisirbu2310/3tierarchtemplate/README.md

 #### Code part

 The code is a simple node.js app that creates a new API for the backend using express.
 This API will be available by running a GET request at `BackendURL/api/message` and what this does is it sets up a functionality that returns the first element of the `messages` table from the database when someone runs a GET request on that URL path
 It also starts the server on port 80 and creates a default log for the `/` path.
-As part of the GET API setup, this connects to the database, and because the private instances are in the same VPC with the DB, even though they are private, they are still allowed to access resources within the VPC, that includes the DB.
+As part of the GET API setup, this connects to the database, and because the private instances are in the same VPC with the DB, even though they are private, they are still allowed by the SG to access resources within the VPC, that includes the DB.

 This code is dockarized, in the Dockerfile I make sure its copied, dependencies are installed and the node file runs when that docker container is created.